Stevenewhen/spaceman/README.md

 # <SPACE-MAN>
 You're a SPACEMAN traveling through the ocean of stars but there's one thing...
-You can remember the password in order to move your ship away from incomming asteroids.
+You can't remember the password in order to manuver ship away from incomming asteroids.
 Choose your letter wisley and good luck SPACE-MAN!

 # Screenshot